Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Year Doctor at a GP surgery.
+You are a doctor in family medicine.
 Your next patient is Charlotte Watson, a 48-year-old receptionist who presented with weight loss over the last month.
 Please take a history and perform a relevant examination.

 Patient History: